Esantomi/Esantomi/README.md

 Hi, I am Esan.

 - 🏄 I believe going with the flow is one of the most important things in life.
-- 🌱 I’m currently learning Python, Machine Learning, Deep Learning and NLP stuffs.
+- 🌱 I’m currently learning Python, Machine Learning, Deep Learning, NLP and CV stuffs.
 - ⚡ Fun fact: I’m considering double majoring in computer science and statistics.
 - 📫 How to reach me: deomi@knou.ac.kr